neurodebian/neurodebian/sphinx/vm.rst

 * NeuroDebian 6.0.0 image (32bit) [coming soon; leave a comment below if you need it urgently]

+  *This image should work on virtually all systems that are supported by* VirtualBox_ *and can be used whenever the, otherwise preferable, 64bit image is not compatible with a host machine.*

 * `NeuroDebian 6.0.0 image (64bit)
   <http://neuro.debian.net/debian/vm/neurodebian_6.0.0_amd64.zip>`_ [~570MB]

+  *This image only works on 64bit host machines with active hardware virtualization support.
+The should include all recent Apple hardware and most 64bit Windows systems.*

 * `VirtualBox download page <http://www.virtualbox.org/wiki/Downloads>`_ (Windows, Linux, Mac, Solaris)

+  *This webpage offers installers of the VirtualBox application, as well as the documentation.*

 Documentation